cortinaluis/vue-google-map-sample/README.md

 </div>
 ```

 Notice, we have 2 templates for *slots*.
-And, here are the corresponding slots:
+Here are the corresponding slots for these templates:

 components/google_map_loader/template.html: